Foundation

 What's Next?

-Looking to the future, with the support of the public, Travis County Parks and the Travis County Parks Foundation are focused on establishing programs and enhancing the amenities at existing parks while completing river corridors and greenways in Eastern Travis Country to create a connected network of trails spanning over 70 miles.
+Looking to the future, with the support of the public, Travis County Parks and the Travis County Parks Foundation are focused on establishing programs and enhancing the amenities at existing parks while completing river corridors and greenways in Eastern Travis County to create a connected network of trails spanning over 70 miles.

 Quality of life, mental and physical health, economic and environmental benefits are derived from a strong parks system and the Travis County Parks Foundation is particularly focused on connecting those traditionally underserved in our community to those benefits.